jhopwood-jjk/qBandas/README.md

 ### 1) Get Your Data

 Read your tabular data into Python.
 The method you use for this is up to you.
+This step is one of the greatest strenghts of this method compared to a pipeline.
 I will simply hardcode mine.

 ```python
 import pandas as pd